The BLM Effect

 In this essay, I will assess the effects of the BLM movement on mortality in the US.
 As expected by some of us, there was a big increase in the homicide rate in 2020.

-All data are from the CDC.
+Cause-of-death data are from the CDC.
 Note that most Hispanics are classified as “White” in the data.
+G7 homicide rates are from the World Bank.

 As you can see, there was a large increase in the homicide rate immediately after the George Floyd incident.
 The increase was highest in the black population, who are the majority of homicide victims and offenders, despite being roughly 13% of the population.